badola/blog/cpp/if_you_see_cut_paste.md

 rotate(paste_begin, cut_begin, cut_end) -> paste_end
 ```
 So, if you have a use case where you have to **cut** data and **paste** it somewhere, it can be easily achieved by `rotate`.
 This power of `rotate` comes from the fact that all the elements cut, move together.
+However, using rotate as our *cut-paste* algorithm has a limitation - it only works if the `paste_begin` is towards the left of `cut_begin`.
+Essentially, `std::rotate` is a *left-rotate*.

 Let's strengthen our learning by taking an example.
 Suppose you are given a name in the format => `FirstName,LastName`